Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 Along the way we will explore:

-- why small doses of hydrogen may influence cellular signaling
+• why even small doses of hydrogen may influence cellular signaling

-- what scientists are investigating about the structure of water
+• what scientists are investigating about the structure of water and its impact on health

 Some of these topics are well established.